EAGLE605/SignX/INTEGRATION_PLAN.md

 app = FastAPI(
     title="SignX Studio",
-    description="The OSHCut of the Sign Industry",
+    description="The modern integrated platform of the Sign Industry", version="2.0.0"
-    version="2.0.0"
 )